LightSys/chrome-audit-addon/README.md

-#Security Audit add-on for Firefox or Chrome
+# Security Audit add-on for Firefox or Chrome

 Many organizations struggle with security risks created by users installing risky add-ons to browsers.
 This is especially true in bring-your-own-device environments or work-from-home environments.
-This project creates a browser add-on to audit the browser's security.
+This project is a browser add-on to audit the browser's security.
 Languages/Tools: JavaScript, with some XML, JSON, HTML, and CSS.
-Can Dev on Mac: Y
-Can Dev on Linux: Y
-Can Dev on Windows: Y
 Security Classification: SEC2 - Missions Only

-Can Be Used In Promo Materials: Y
-Your edit was saved. ×
+## Introduction

 The goal of this project would be to create a Firefox or Chrome add-on which verifies that the browser's security configuration is acceptable and only allows sign-in to secured areas if the configuration meets requirements.
 Missions organizations are often exposed far more than other organizations to browser security lapses, since